ShenZhouHong/Clytemnestra-and-the-Women/README.md

 Written by Shen Zhou Hong [`<shong@sjc.edu>`](mailto:shong@sjc.edu)

 ## Summary
-In Aeschylus's *Agamemnon*, the character of Clytemnestra consistently confronts the gender-norms set forth in Agamemnon.
-Her man-like behavior is noted by the townsmen of Argos, and eventually culminates in the slaying of her husband Agamemnon, on his return back from Troy.
-Clytemnestra's remorseless speech and audacious actions is contrasted with the meek deliberations of the Argive townsmen, who falter at the screams of their king.
+The Aeschylus's Homeric play *Agamemnon* is set in a world where the status of women is consistently placed beneath that of men.
+Despite this, the character of Clytemnestra consistently confronts, and challenges the inequitable gender-norms set forth in Agamemnon.
+Her *"man-like"* behavior is noted by the townsmen of Argos, and eventually culminates to a high point, in her slaying of her husband Agamemnon.
+The killing of Agamemnon becomes the definite moment where Clytemnestra ceases to conform within the norms of womanhood, and acts in the stead of a male hero, seeking justice through revenge.
-This essay seeks to examine how Clytemnestra's pursuit of justice requires a subversion of her role as a woman in the norms of set forth in the play, and how by righting the sacrifice of Iphigenia through the mete of blood, Clytemnestra transcends her expectations of womanhood.

 ## Parts of the thesis
 ### What are the gender norms for women in Aeschylus's *Agamemnon*?